texbarnes/advanced-express-practice/README.md

 # Express Practice

 # Windows users - Make sure you remove single quotes from the package.json
+# Setup
+* fork, clone, npm install, npm start
+* a web page has been created for you so don't worry about that
+* your job is to build the server
+* the only code you need to change is in the `/server` folder

 # Part 1 - Server